a7b23/Custom-SVM-kernel/README.md

 ```
 k(x,y) = ||min{sin(x*y), sin(<x,y>/gamma)}||
 ```
-Here (x*y) denotes the elementise product and <x,y> denotes the dot product of vectors and the norm is L-1 norm.
+Here (x*y) denotes the elementise product, <x,y> denotes the dot product of vectors and the norm is L-1 norm.
 Also, gamma is a constant, that is equal to the number of features in the data(784 for MNIST).

 The final results below are the accuracy for the entire 10000 test samples of MNIST.